-Some economic measures taken by the government are senseless.
-The path to nowhere is the most dangerous.
 The only more-or-less sound path is the Eastward one but what if, by taking this path, Georgia distances itself even more from the EU?

-WE CAN LEARN FROM COLUMBUS' EXPERIENCE!
+ALL WE HAVE TO DO IS TO USE COLUMBUS' EXPERIENCE!

-As the Earth is round, one may eventually arrive in Europe by travelling eastward from Georgia but one would approach Europe from a different direction!
-It is worth noting that following the five top nations in "Doing Business" (the Georgian Government's favourite rating list), the next five include Great Britain, Denmark, Australia, Norway and Ireland, supporting the idea that Georgia may reach the European Union from the West rather than from the East, the obviously shorter path.
+As the Earth is round, one may eventually arrive in Europe by travelling eastward from Georgia but we will approach Europe from a different side!
+It is worth noting that following the first five best nations in "Doing Business," which is the Georgian Government's favourite rating list, the five next ones include Great Britain, Denmark, Australia, Norway and Ireland which also supports the idea that we may reach the European Union from the West and not from the East and which is a path that is obviously shorter for us...

-Columbus also counted on the fact that the Earth is round.
-To reach India, he took the opposite path and travelled west.
+Columbus also counted on the fact that the Earth was round.
+To reach India, he also took the opposite path and went to the West and not to the East.
 If he had not mistaken America for India, he would have continued travelling and, most probably, would have reached the Indian shore.

-Like Columbus, the Georgian Government has not fully realised that it is heading toward its goal in the opposite direction.
+I have an impression that, like Columbus, the Georgian Government has not fully realised that it has started moving towards its goal in the opposite direction.

-Georgia is not the first state to make its way to the EU via this strange route.
+Georgia is not the first state to make its way to the EU by this strange route.
 The Baltic states, especially Lithuania and Estonia, reached their goals in the same way long before Georgia.
-Another indication that this path can be effective is the recently-adopted European Neighbourhood Action Plan.
+Another indication that this path can be effective is the recently adopted European Neighbourhood Action Plan.